Social Justice

 Disagreements

 Her family and friends disagree on what happened while Bland was in custody and are demanding more answers.
 Bland’s friends have told reporters that things were going well for her and that she wouldn’t harm herself, but that’s not the only reason the case has drawn national attention.
-The police account hasn’t been widely accepted, in part because it comes in the wake of a string of high-profile cases of African American deaths at the hands of police officers — cases in which it took video footage to draw attention to what was later deemed misconduct to help prove that the officers’ accounts were dishonest.
+The police account hasn’t been widely accepted.
+In part it comes in the wake of a string of African American deaths at the hands of police.
+These cases in which it took video footage to draw attention to what was later deemed misconduct.
+Ultimately, helping prove that the officers’ accounts were dishonest.

 Her family has retained a lawyer and will conduct its own investigation of her death, saying they are “confident” she was killed.
 The Texas Rangers have been called in and will also investigate the death.